The location where Sherry Lynn Marler went missing

 In 1986, Raymond said that Sherry walked into the kitchen, put on her shoes, and informed him that she was accompanying him to Greenville.

-However, roughly ten years ago, Sherry's mother, Betty, recalled a different story that her husband (presumably) told her.
-According to her recollection of events, Sherry came running out of the house with her shoes in her hand while he was backing out of the driveway.
+However, roughly ten years ago, Sherry's mother, Betty Stringfellow, recalled a different story that her husband had told her.
+In her version, Sherry came running out of the house with her shoes in her hand while he was backing out of the driveway.

-Although the passage of time does blur details, this discrepancy is still worthy of attention.
+Although the passage of time does blur details, we feel as though this discrepancy is still worthy of attention.

 This location belongs to the following categories: